 Homebaked Community Land Trust lies on the boundary of Everton and Anfield, just opposite Liverpool Football Club.
 We are a growing group of local residents who have been working together since 2012 to shape the place where we live and work in community ownership.

 Starting from having saved our iconic neighbourhood bakery from demolition and supported our first tenant, Homebaked Bakery, to develop into a thriving community business, we are now transforming the adjacent terrace into environmentally sustainable, quality homes and commercial spaces at genuinely affordable rent.
 By regenerating our high street 'brick by brick and loaf by loaf', we will be using money spent in the neighbourhood to benefit our communities.

-This work is based on the simple belief that we all deserve to live well.
-For us that means good jobs, secure homes, great food and welcoming spaces to meet, share stories, learn and celebrate.
+Our work is based on the simple belief that we all deserve to live well; for us that means making sure that the homes and spaces we create together are high quality and kept affordable to the people who live and work here - not just now, but also for future generations.
+We believe that living well includes access to an environment that provides good jobs, great food and welcoming spaces to meet, share stories, learn and celebrate.